annmcnamara/matplotlib-challenge/README.md

 * The correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
 A Plot the linear regression model on top of the previous scatter plot.

+### Extra Charts and Tables to support Observations

+Some extra charts were created to support the findings of the data - these charts are included in the notebook and reprodued here.

 ### Copyright